 Sikh historian and popular columnist late Khushwant Singh wrote in one of his columns:

 “Perhaps the most important issue to be considered by scholars of Sikh theology will be to convince people that there is a continuous and unbroken line between the teachings of Guru Nanak and the first five gurus enshrined in the Adi Granth.
-And the militant tradition began by the sixth Guru and brought to culmination by the 10th and the last Guru Gobind Singh with the establishment of the Khalsa Panth.”
+And the militant tradition began by the sixth Guru and culminated by the 10th and the last Guru Gobind Singh with the establishment of the Khalsa Panth.”

-Guru Nanak’s teachings based on the belief in one God, concisely and prudently described in the Mool-mantra: He who is undefinable, unborn, immortal, omniscient, all-pervading, and the epitome of truth.
+Guru Nanak’s teachings are based on the belief in one God, concisely and prudently described in the Mool-mantra: He who is undefinable, unborn, immortal, omniscient, all-pervading, and the epitome of truth.

 Guru Nanak also spoke against the division of humanity in terms of caste and class.
 He ridiculed meaningless rituals and customs.
-In seeking equality, he established the sanctity of the Sangat, a religious meet of devotees.
-And for the same reason, Guru Nanak instituted the tradition of langar, community eating together without distinction of religion, caste, gender, economic status, or ethnicity.
+In seeking equality, he established the sanctity of the Sangat, a religious meeting of devotees.
+And for the same reason, Guru Nanak instituted the tradition of langar, a community eating together without distinction of religion, caste, gender, economic status, or ethnicity.